Rishabh9818/CPNS-Labs/en/lab2/lab2.md

 The ['systemctl'](https://www.man7.org/linux/man-pages/man1/systemctl.1.html) command allows us to manage `systemd` system and manage programs running in the background.

+The ['dhclient'] (https://linux.die.net/man/8/dhclient) command allows us to manage DHCP as a client.

 ## Detailed instructions

 ### 1. Task